allenluce/devshell/README.md

     docker exec --privileged --detach-keys="ctrl-o,ctrl-o" -it shell zsh

-By default, the user's name is "allen."
-You can set your own username by building your own version.
+By default, the container's non-root user's name is "allen."
+You can set your own username by creating a new Docker image.
 See the instructions below.

 ## Kill the container